The Best Local Islands in the Maldives

 Where to Eat in Fulhadhoo, Maldives

 As far as meals in Fulhadhoo, options are slim.
 Breakfast will be provided at your hotel and room rates include it.
 Many hotels also offer “half board” with dinner or “full board” with lunch and dinner included.
 We opted for dinner included at Fulhadhoo Inn for $25 per day for the two of us.
-Otherwise, we would’ve starved.
-For lunch, we went to Villa Marina because our inn didn’t seem to offer it.
+There were very few options then, but now there are a few more restaurants on the island.

 Guesthouses typically make one meal for all their guests.
 So picky eaters or restrictive diets may find this difficult.
 You could bring some food with you from the grocery store in Malé just in case.
 But let your hotel know ahead of time of any dietary restrictions.
-I consider myself a vegetarian, but will make exceptions for convenience, especially when traveling.
-But when I got two hot dogs for breakfast with my eggs, I was bit horrified.
-I still ate one of them just to avoid starving.
 It’s hard to avoid meat on the local Maldive islands.

 Fulhadhoo Inn breakfast hot dogs